Fix failed tests

 UI redesign breaks selectors

 Your navigation header was redesigned.
-23 Selenium tests now fail with “element not found” errors because button IDs have changed.
+Now 23 Selenium tests fail with element-not-found errors because the button IDs changed.
 Paste the error output and reference the test files with @.
-Test Companion maps each old selector to its new equivalent and generates a patch file with all updated selectors.
+Test Companion maps each old selector to its new equivalent and generates a patch with all the updated selectors.

-A test passes 70% of the time but fails 30% of the time with “Expected element to be visible.”
-Test Companion identifies a race condition where the test clicks a button before an API call completes.
-It replaces the hard-coded wait with an explicit wait for network idle and adds a retry strategy for the assertion.
+A test passes 70% of the time.
+It fails the other 30% with an element-not-visible error.
+Test Companion finds a race condition where the test clicks a button before an API call completes.
+It replaces the fixed wait with an explicit wait for network idle and adds a retry on the assertion.

 API contract change breaks assertions

 The backend team split the full_name field into first_name and last_name.
-Three test files that assert the presence of full_name now fail.
+Three test files that assert full_name now fail.
 Reference the test files with @ and describe the API change.
-Test Companion updates every affected assertion across all three files and adjusts the test data fixtures.
+Test Companion updates every affected assertion across the three files and adjusts the test data fixtures.

 Test fails only in CI, passes locally

-Your checkout flow test passes locally but times out in CI.
-Test Companion identifies that the test relies on a local environment variable for the API base URL that is not set in CI.
-It suggests adding the variable to the CI configuration and updating the test to fail fast with a clear error when the variable is missing.
+Your checkout test passes locally.
+In CI, it times out.
+Test Companion finds that the test relies on a local environment variable for the API base URL that is not set in CI.
+It suggests adding the variable to the CI configuration and updating the test to fail fast when the variable is missing.

 Best practices

-Following are some best practices to get the most accurate and effective fixes from Test Companion:
+Use these practices to get the most accurate fixes from Test Companion:

-• Provide full error output: The more context you give (stack trace, error message, logs), the more accurate the diagnosis.
+- Provide full error output: The more context you give, including the stack trace, error message, and logs, the more accurate the diagnosis.

-• Prefer a Test Reporting session URL or ID over typed error text when you have one: A session link or ID gives Test Companion the full structured failure context (test name, error, stack trace, metadata) in one paste.
-Typing or summarizing the error often drops detail that affects the diagnosis.
+- Prefer a Test Reporting session URL or ID over typed error text: A session link or ID gives Test Companion the full structured failure context in one paste.
+Typed or summarized errors often drop detail that affects the diagnosis.

 Next steps